getodk/docs/docs/form-question-types.rst

   opt_abcd,c,C
   opt_abcd,d,D

-This seed can also be used to recreate the order choices were displayed in.
-See `the XForms spec <https://getodk.github.io/xforms-spec/#fn:randomize>`_ for a description of the randomization algorithm used.
+To recreate the order that choices were displayed in from the seed, see `the XForms spec <https://getodk.github.io/xforms-spec/#fn:randomize>`_ for a description of the randomization algorithm used.

 .. note::

-  In the example above, the integer seed is created from the last 8 numbers of the :func:`decimal-date-time()` which is unlikely to repeat across devices.
-In the seed expression, :func:`once` is important because it makes sure the seed is not changed if the same filled form is opened more than once.
+  If you use a changing value like time in your seed expression, :func:`once` is important because it makes sure the seed is not changed if the same filled form is opened more than once.

 .. _or-other: